December 23, 2025

-Creating a Digital Terrain Model in Global Mapper Pro
+Making a Digital Terrain Model in Global Mapper

-Tip: When creating a DTM from a point cloud, it’s a good idea to first classify the ground points using Global Mapper Pro’s classification tools.
-Available in the Point Cloud Analysis tool, the ground classification tool will automatically identify and label likely ground points within your data.
-When generating the elevation grid layer, filter by classification to exclude all points that don’t make up the ground surface.
+In practice, DTMs are commonly derived from lidar or other 3D data sources by isolating ground measurements and interpolating them into a continuous surface.
+When creating a DTM from a point cloud, it’s best to first classify the ground using Global Mapper Pro’s point cloud classification tools.
+Available within the Point Cloud Analysis tool, the ground classification process automatically identifies and labels likely ground points.
+When generating the elevation grid, you can then filter by classification to exclude non-ground points, ensuring the resulting surface accurately represents the terrain.

 A Path Profile Comparing Generated Elevation Grids